 Finally, don’t forget to review the meeting agenda at the end of the meeting and discuss what could be improved.
 As questions like “Do we include the necessary agenda topics?” or “Is the meeting’s objective clear?”
 This will help you build a more effective discussion next time.

 Learning how to run meetings that produce results is essential to being an effective team leader.
-Our guide can help you do just that by giving you a structure for your meeting agenda and templates.
+Our guide can help you do just that by giving you a structure for creating a team meeting agenda and templates.

-If you or your team members find it difficult to take notes and keep up with the meeting, we have a solution for you.
-Record and live transcribe your meetings with Airgram so that you can participate in your meetings without having to worry about anything else.
-Taking notes from a recording is easier and gives you the power of hindsight to optimize your future meetings.
+Final tip: If you or your team members find it difficult to take notes and keep up with the meeting, we have a solution for you.
+Record and live transcribe your meetings with the Airgram tool so that you can stay engaged in your meetings without splitting your attention to taking notes.
+Once the meeting is over, you will get a full video recording and transcript that include every detail.

 Cole is a freelance writer with over a decade of experience.
 With an educational background in journalism, public relations, and social media, she has a passion for storytelling and providing useful and engaging content.